ValeriaRy/react-native-news/README.md

 You also need the latest version of Xcode installed on your machine as well.

-Now run the app om iOS
+Now run the app on iOS

     react-native run-ios